chicagopython/code-of-conduct/boilerplate-short-form.md

 ChiPy is dedicated to creating a welcoming experience for everyone.
-Our code of conduct can be found at: http://www.chipy.org/pages/conduct/ and you can contact the ChiPy Code of Conduct Committee at chipy.conduct@gmail.com.
+Our code of conduct can be found at: http://www.chipy.org/pages/conduct/ and you can contact the ChiPy Code of Conduct Committee at the [ConductHotline Report page][conduct hotline] or email the organizers at chicago-organizers@python.org.

-The committee roster is available at http://www.chipy.org/pages/conduct-on-call/.
+The committee roster is available at [on our website][roster].

 ### Medium length (e.g. for brochures and flyers)